brandonprry/is_a_fetus_a_person/README.md

 A3)  The term “alien” means any person not a citizen or national of the United States.

-A fetus is neither a national nor a citizen.
-It is stateless until born.
+**/A fetus is neither a national nor a citizen.
+It is stateless until born./**

 A15) The term “immigrant” means every alien except an alien who is within one of the following classes of nonimmigrant aliens—